slavaschmidt/freeton-sdk-client-scala-examples/README.md

 ### build.sbt

-- the [build.sbt](build.sbt) contains the definitions of the appropriate environment variables for windows and linux needed for the OS in order do load the native libraries:
+- the [build.sbt](build.sbt) contains the definitions of the appropriate environment variables for windows and linux needed for the OS do load the native libraries:
 ```scala
 envVars in run := Map(
   "LD_LIBRARY_PATH" -> (baseDirectory.value / "lib").getPath,